The Attention Economy has hijacked the truth.

 The ability to create what is being called “fake news” that attracts and maintains the public’s interest is based on the talent to appeal to humanities deepest instincts.
 We have a natural desire to be drawn to things that are easier, and in this short-attention-span time, very few will examine or even question whether something is true.
 This attitude lends an air of false credibility to misinformation that has been blatantly designed to lie.

 A business model cannot include both honest journalism and unfettered profit.
-These two philosophies are diversely opposite, relinquishing quality for quantity, and is the basis for the popularity of misinformation.
+These two philosophies are diametrically opposed, relinquishing quality for quantity, and is the basis for the popularity of misinfo.
 Media sources have become divisions of marketing, seeking out and creating the filter bubbles that they know will bring the big pay-offs, while ignoring any relevant news that may be important, but is less profitable.

 Where media was once the baseline landscape for the formulation of opinions and ideas, we now see that social media and the trends for the moment are influencing all.
 Misinformation has become commonplace, and as a result, the public not only doesn’t trust what is being reported, they have become deeply suspicious of the polarization of bias.
 Attention equates to profits and consumers are now learning exactly how they are being manipulated.